The-Wishlist-Co/docs/index.md

 - [**Price Service API**](priceSvcAPI.md#price-api)

-  The Price resource stores information about price details of particular product variant.
-You can create, retrieve, update, and delete prices using the Price Service api.
+  The Price Service enables the management of the price details of particular product variant.
+You can create, retrieve, update, and delete prices using the Price Service API.

     - [*Representations*](priceSvcAPI.md#representations)